pdxruby/game_of_life/README.md

 There's four rules:

-  1. Any cell that is alive, remains alive in the next generation with two or three neighbors.
+  1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
-  1. Any cell with three living neighbors becomes alive in the next generation, as if by reproduction.
+  1. Any live cell with two or three live neighbours lives on to the next generation.
-  1. Any cell with fewer than two living neighbors dies, as if by starvation.
+  1. Any live cell with more than three live neighbours dies, as if by overpopulation.
-  1. Any cell with more than three living neighbors dies, as if by overpopulation.
+  1. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 That's it.